ErraticO/rankfmc/README.md

 [[original author]](https://github.com/etlundquist/rankfm/pull/47)

+---
+### Improvement points
+Due to the author's cessation of maintaining Rankfm, only a new project can be created for maintenance.

+1. Remove incompatible prints.
+2. Adding Compilation of Different Python Versions for Different Systems.
+3. When github create release, rankfm automatic compilation and release to pipy.
+4. Add README.md to pipy.
+5. Add clear explanations based on the issue.
+6. Removing large C memory view conversion, training speed increased by `52` times.

+---
+### Describe
 RankFM is a python implementation of the general [Factorization Machines](https://www.csie.ntu.edu.tw/~b97053/paper/Rendle2010FM.pdf) model class adapted for collaborative filtering recommendation/ranking problems with implicit feedback user/item interaction data.
 It uses [Bayesian Personalized Ranking (BPR)](https://arxiv.org/pdf/1205.2618.pdf) and a variant of [Weighted Approximate-Rank Pairwise (WARP)](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.587.3946&rep=rep1&type=pdf) loss to learn model weights via Stochastic Gradient Descent (SGD).
 It can (optionally) incorporate sample weights and user/item auxiliary features to augment the main interaction data.

 The core (training, prediction, recommendation) methods are written in [Cython](https://cython.org/), making it possible to scale to millions of user/item interactions.
 Designed for ease-of-use, RankFM accepts both `pd.DataFrame` and `np.ndarray` inputs - you do not have to convert your data to `scipy.sparse` matrices or re-map user/item identifiers prior to use.
 RankFM internally maps all user/item identifiers to zero-based integer indexes, but always converts its output back to the original user/item identifiers from your data, which can be arbitrary (non-zero-based, non-consecutive) integers or even strings.